October 24, 2022

 Go on

-We interviewed one of our sales managers here at Mixmax and she gave us some juicy insights about what works–and what to avoid–when trying to close a sale.
+We interviewed our Senior Sales Director, Mackenzie Prinslow, here at Mixmax and she gave us some juicy insights about what works–and what to avoid–when trying to close a sale.

 Let’s take a look.